microsoft/react-native-windows-samples/docs/native-platform-components.md

 ### 3. Implement the Windows C++ code

 Now with the codegen complete, it's time to implement a `CircleMaskComponentView` in Windows code.
-React Native for Windows Component Views are implemented in C++ and render UI using the APIs in the `Microsoft::UI::Composition` namespace, also known as the [Windows App SDK/WinUI 3 Visual layer](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/composition).
+React Native for Windows Fabric Component Views are implemented in C++ and render UI using the `Microsoft::UI::Composition` APIs, also known as the [Windows App SDK/WinUI 3 Visual layer](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/composition).

 #### 3.1 Implementing the Fabric Component View